picussecurity/picus-challenge-questions/backend/Messaging.md

 ## First Part

-We want you to implement a 1-1 messaging app.
-Server runs first, client connects to the server.
+We want you to implement a 1-1 messaging app over TCP/IP.
+You need to implement a TCP server and a TCP client.

-Server side should take port number to listen as command line argument.
-Client side should take server's IP address and port number as command line arguments.
+Server runs first and takes port number to listen as command line argument.
+Client takes server's IP address and port number as command line arguments.
-Receiving side sends an ack message to the sender.
+After the initial connection, both peers can send and receive messages to each other via application UI.
+Received message should be displayed on the receiving side.

 Wire protocol should not make any assumptions on data format (encoding etc.) and size.
-UI is your choice (command line, GTK gui, web UI etc.).
-After the initial connection, both peers can send and receive messages to each other.
+You can use any kind of UI (command line, GTK gui, Swing, web UI etc.).

 ## Second Part